 CBD itself does not have an expiration date, but it’s generally believed that it should not be kept for more than 18 months depending on how often it is used or stored.
 CBD products should be stored in the refrigerator or in a cool place away from direct sunlight.
 Please refer to the product expiration dates on your CBD product(s).

 Depending on the nature of your CBD product, you should store your CBD products in cool, dry place and away from sunlight.
 Exposing the product to excessive sunlight can affect its taste and the concentration of the active compound.

 Yes.
 CBD can be beneficial for healthy individuals.
-It plays an active role in the growth and development of the body.
-It boosts immunity, improves nerve function, reduces the accumulation and harmful effects of free radicals, improves hormonal balances, triggers the production of feel-good hormones, boosts the product of endocannabinoids, and improves body metabolism and appetite.
+It can play an active role in the growth and development of the body.
+Reserach has show it can boost immunity, improve nerve function, reduce the accumulation and harmful effects of free radicals, improve hormonal balances, trigger the production of feel-good hormones, boost the product of endocannabinoids, and improve body metabolism and appetite.
 Some researchers believe that the underlying cause of many ailments is linked to a deficiency in the number of cannabinoids in circulation known as clinical endocannabinoid deficiency (CECD).
 The use of CBD can boost the production of endocannabinoids, thus handling cases linked with their deficiency.
 Using CBD products can improve your health status and assist your body systems in functioning well.